The Scoop on Pet Food Expiration Dates

 You can check the website of your brand of pet food to get more specific shelf life estimates.

 It is a good idea to stay on top of pet food recalls as well, to make sure you’re feeding your pet safely.
-You can find a list of recent pet food recalls here.
-Last, trust your senses.
+Check for recent Food & Drug Administration (FDA) pet food recalls or specifically cat food recalls or dog food recalls.
+Lastly, trust your senses.
 If the pet food looks off, has visible mold, or smells funny, don’t feed it.
 You can also take cues from your pet; since they have more sensitive noses then we do, they may detect something we can’t and refuse to eat it.

 For more information on pet food and “best by” dates, check out this article.